 Priests and Visitors

-The Collegio is currently home to 53 student priests: 38 Filipinos, and 15 from dioceses in Cameroon, Congo Democratic Republic, India, Kenya, Nigeria, South Korea, Sri Lanka, Taiwan and Thailand.
+The Collegio is currently home to 55 student priests: 50 Filipinos, and 5 from dioceses in Cameroon, Congo Democratic Republic, India and Kenya.

 Collegio alumni may be assigned anywhere in their home dioceses, usually after two to four years of studies in Rome.
 Most serve as seminary formators or professors, to train the future generations of Priests, or as members of the Diocesan Curia (Vicars General, Judicial Vicars, Chancellors, Bishop’s Private Secretaries, etc), or in specialized ministries such as the mass media or school systems.
 Still others have been assigned to parishes abroad, to the Vatican Curia, the Diplomatic Service of the Holy See, or the Apostolic Nunciature in Manila.
 In these cases, the home dioceses make a very generous contribution to the Universal Church.